 Who makes LED TVs?

-And with new technologies like HDR (high dynamic range) becoming available on more premium 4K sets, you’ll get far deeper blacks and brighter whites, not to mention a much wider range of colours.
+And with HDR (high dynamic range) available on mid-range to premium 4K sets, you’ll get far deeper blacks and brighter whites, not to mention a much wider range of colours.

 How does it work?